 The more Success you have the less stress you’ll have, so it doesn’t matter if you’re sad or you’re feeling low, get to work and do what needs to be done anyway.

-Making a To-do list will help you stay on track, finish a task and tick it in your list.
+Writing tasks on your To-do list will help you stay on track, finish a task and tick it in your list.
 Do this till all your daily tasks are ticked.

 Every tick leads to accomplishment in your head which is exactly what we need to break stress.